MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/tutorials/getting-started-with-unity-and-android.md

         UnityPurchasing.Initialize(this, builder);
     }

-    /**
-     * Attempts to log the player in via the Android Device ID.
-     */
-    private void Login()
-    {
-        // Best practice is to soft-login with a unique ID, then prompt the player to finish
-        // creating a PlayFab account in order to retrive cross-platform saves or other benefits. if (UserHasExistingSave)
-        {
-            // @todo Integrate this with the save system.
-            LoginWithPlayFabRequest loginWithPlayFabRequest = new()
-            {
-                Username = "",
-                Password = ""
-            };
-            PlayFabClientAPI.LoginWithPlayFab(loginWithPlayFabRequest, OnRegistration, OnPlayFabError);
-            return;
-        }

-        // AndroidDeviceID will prompt for permissions on newer devices.
-        // Using a non-device specific GUID and saving to a local file
-        // is a better approach.
-PlayFab does allow you to link multiple
-        // Android device IDs to a single PlayFab account.
-        PlayFabClientAPI.LoginWithAndroidDeviceID(new LoginWithAndroidDeviceIDRequest()
-        {
-            CreateAccount = true,
-            AndroidDeviceId = SystemInfo.deviceUniqueIdentifier
-        }, result => {
-            RefreshIAPItems();
-        }, error => Debug.LogError(error.GenerateErrorReport()));
-    }

-    /**
+    /// <summary>
-     * Draw a debug IMGUI for testing examples.
+    /// Draw a debug IMGUI for testing examples.
-     *
-     * Use UI Toolkit for your production game runtime UI instead.
+    /// Use UI Toolkit for your production game runtime UI instead.
-     */
+    /// </summary>
     public void OnGUI()
     {
         // Support high-res devices.